 By Luke Pollard

-Luke Pollard was Labour’s candidate in South West Devon at the last General Election.
-He lives in Plymouth and volunteers for Plymouth Labour.
+Luke Pollard was Labour’s candidate in South West Devon at the 2010 General Election.
+He lives in Plymouth and volunteers with the Plymouth Labour Party.